TheF1rstPancake/Kvasir/docs/frontend.rst

 The *components* are responsible for handling user actions and then dispatching the associated Redux actions.
 They are also responsible for subscribing to all of the necessary state information and formatting that data.
 While all actions are globally published, not every component relies on all of that info (and they shouldn't).

 For example, when an account is clicked in the account component, the account component registers that the click happened, manipulates the table, and then dispatches the *searchedAccounts*, *fetchWithdrawalsIfNeeded* and *fetchCheckoutsIfNeeded* actions.
-Some of these actions will directly impact the action component causing it to re-render with new info, while others will impact other components forcing them to re-render with the new information, but the *User* objects is not impacted at all.
-Actions to accounts do not affect the User who owns them.
+Some of these actions will directly impact the action component causing it to re-render with new info, while others will impact other components forcing them to re-render with new info as well.
+On the other hand, the *User* objects is not impacted at all.
+Actions to accounts do not affect the User who owns them so we do not see the user component re-render.

 General Object Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 All of the objects are different in the sense that they require different search requirements (user_id, account_id, etc.); however, they are all implemented in very similar ways.

+Actions
+^^^^^^^^^^
 All of the objects require a handful of actions:
     1) Search
         - Notify all components the object is being *searched* for and what exactly we are searching for